 Concrete is a mixture of cement, various aggregates (rock and sand), and water.
 At times it also contains slag, fly ash, and other admixtures to enhance its properties.
 Its density depends on a number of variables, namely: the content of the cement, the amount of water added, the amount (and density) of aggregate used, and the amount of entrained air.

 Common concrete densities are:

 - Heavyweight concrete - 5130 to 7020 (190 to 260 lbs/cu ft).

 - Standard weight concrete - 3915 lbs per cubic yard (145 lbs per cubic foot).

 - Lightweight concrete - 2565 to 3132 lbs per cubic yard (95 - 116 lbs per cubic foot).

-Heavyweight concrete is produced using heavy natural aggregates, such as magnetite (up to 60% increase in density) or barites (up to 45% increase in density), or manufactured ones: iron or lead shot (from 68 to 154% increase in density).
+Heavyweight concrete is produced using heavy natural aggregates, such as magnetite (up to a 60% increase in density) or barites (up to a 45% increase in density), or manufactured ones: iron or lead shot (between a 68-154% increase in density).
 It is usually used for constructing radiation shields (both nuclear and medical).
 Its properties include: high modulus of elasticity, low thermal expansion and creep deformation.

 Lightweight concretes are more porous then the standard ones and manufactured with the addition of pumice, scoria, expanded blast-furnace slag, vermiculite and clinker.
 It reduces the dead load and increases the speed of building therefore decreasing costs.
 It also has high fire resistance, has better shock and sound absorption and is characterized by reduced shrinking.
 There are several types of lightweight concrete.
 They are commonly used for screeds and walls in buildings, insulation on roofs or for water pipes, precast blocks or panels.